Bishop of Kilmacduagh: History

-In the Church of Ireland
+Church of Ireland

 The Church of Ireland bishopric of Kilmacduagh was united with Clonfert to form the united bishopric of Clonfert and Kilmacduagh in 1625.
-Under the Church Temporalities (Ireland) Act 1833, the united see became part of the bishopric of Killaloe and Clonfert in 1834.
+Under the Church Temporalities (Ireland) Act 1833 (3 & 4 Will.
+4. c.
+37), the united see became part of the bishopric of Killaloe and Clonfert in 1834.
 Since 1976, Kilmacduagh has been one of the sees held by the Bishop of Limerick and Killaloe.

-In the Roman Catholic Church
+Roman Catholic Church

 The Roman Catholic Church bishopric of Kilmacduagh continued as a separate title until 1750 when Pope Benedict XIV decreed that it be united with the bishopric of Kilfenora.
 The bishop of the united dioceses was to be alternately bishop of one diocese and apostolic administrator of the other, since the two dioceses were in different ecclesiastical provinces.
 The first bishop under this new arrangement was Peter Kilkelly, who had been Bishop of Kilmacduagh since 1744, became Apostolic Administrator of Kilfenora in September 1750.
 Since 1883, the two sees have been part of the united Diocese of Galway, Kilmacduagh and Kilfenora.